gd03champ/llm4sql/Readme.md

 ## Roadmap

-Our future plans for SphinxQL include:
+Our future plans for LLM4SQL include:

 - Enhancing the AI query generation capabilities
 - Adding support for additional database systems